MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/index.md

 ## Creating chat completion services

+Now that you've installed the necessary packages, you can create chat completion services.
+Below are the several ways you can create chat completion services using Semantic Kernel.

 ### Adding directly to the kernel
 To add a chat completion service, you can use the following code to add it to the kernel's inner service provider.